vansh2772/SolarSystem/README.md

 ### Option 1: Open Directly in Your Browser
 1. Download or clone this repository to your computer.
-2. Make sure the `assets/happy-me-134125.mp3` music file is present (see above).
-3. Double-click `index.html` (or right-click and choose "Open with" your browser).
+2. Double-click `index.html` (or right-click and choose "Open with" your browser).
-4. The simulation should load and run!
+3. The simulation should load and run!

 ### Option 2: Use a Local Development Server (Recommended for Full Features)
 Some browsers restrict certain features (like audio autoplay or module imports) when opening HTML files directly.
 Using a local server avoids these issues.